Round/Around

 Meaning: Referring to different locations or places without specifying a particular one.

-Example: I’ve traveled to many countries around the world.
+Example: I’ve travelled to many countries around the world.

 Approximately: